hzhou849/unh_csci/CSCI_6622 - Database Systems/Lecture 3 - Special Operators and Clauses/README.md

 #### 3.8.3 Querying Views
 * Basically, when creating a view (like above step) you can query that table name directly but behind the scenes is actually using a merged query
+* A table specified in the view query's FROM clause is called a base table.
+*  Unlike base table data, view table data is not normally stored.
+Instead, when a view table appears in an SQL statement, the view query is merged with the SQL query.
+The database executes the merged query against base tables.

+* In some databases, view data can be stored.
+A materialized view is a view for which data is stored at all times.
+Whenever a base table changes, the corresponding view tables can also change, so materialized views must be refreshed.
+*  To avoid the overhead of refreshing views, MySQL and many other databases do not support materialized views.

+##### Terminology
+* A view can be defined on other view tables when the view query FROM clause includes additional view tables.
+In this case, the additional view tables are not base tables.
+Base tables are always source tables, created as tables rather than as views.

 Department / Employee table
 | Code | DepartmentName | ManagerID | - | EmployeeID | EmployeeName | Salary |